Michael-Lazarus/Michael-Lazarus.github.io/README.md

    git push #You can use this for subsequent pushes (Only works after you set up the origin using the command above)
    ```
 6. You might be asked to set up an email and username for the system to verify you, follow the prompts on the screen to complete the verification
-7. Now we have successfully cloned a repository!
+7. We have successfully cloned a repository!

 ### Step 4: Formatting your resume
 For this step, format your resume into a markdown file named **index.md** using VS Code or any other Markdown editor of your choice.
 The reason we should have a markdown formatted resume is that Etter recommends that we should use a lightweight markup language for the fact that it is easy to read and convert to other forms.
 We will use this markdown file to generate our website (So we basically don't need to write a lick of HTML/JavaScript 🎉).